rrimando/trace.bantay.digital/README.md

 TO THE TEAM:

-Thanks you all for your time and effort!
+Thank you all for your time and effort!
 We can never repay you for the countless meetings and discussions to shape Trace.
 We are eternally grateful!
 Much love!
 It was a privilege working with you guys!

 # django-wyvern